 What do you picture when you think of a scientist — or an engineer, economist or mathematician?
 Many see a man.
 In fact, there are three men for every woman working in science, technology, engineering or math — the STEM fields.
 A new study thinks it’s found one unexpected reason why.

-Girls, its data show, may steer clear of STEM because they want to stick with they know they’re especially good at: reading and writing.
+Girls, its data show, may steer clear of STEM because they want to stick with subjects that they know they’re especially good at: reading and writing.
 What’s more, parents may be playing a role in shaping this view that girls would do better here than in jobs that rely on math, science or tech.
 In late March, researchers shared their findings in the American Economic Review Papers and Proceedings.

 For centuries, boys often got a better education than girls.
 But in most parts of the world that’s no longer true.
 A new report on global education finds that in most countries, girls and boys receive equal educational opportunities.
 In these nations, girls are also just as good at math and science as boys are.
 Reading is where girls tend to excel at a young age.

 Anya Samek is an economics researcher at the University of California San Diego.
 Economics uses a lot of math.
 Samek found that most of her coworkers were men.
 She wanted to know why more girls don’t go into STEM jobs.
 So she teamed up with researchers from across the United States to find out.

 Back in 2010, Samek started a long-term study.
 She was part of a team that created a preschool in Chicago, Ill.
 They recruited families with young children each year for four years.
 These were families who would not otherwise have sent their kids to preschool.
 The team tested the kids’ thinking and reasoning skills, memory and attention.
 They also asked the parents a long string of questions.
 Some were about their children.
 Others surveyed their own beliefs about education.